Background pattern

 If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-If you are pregnant, it is necessary to evaluate the benefits of using rivastigmineagainst the possible adverse effects on the fetus.
-Thismedicationshould not be used during pregnancy unless it is clearly necessary.
+If you are pregnant, it is necessary to evaluate the benefits of using rivastigmine against the potential adverse effects for the fetus.
+This medication should not be used during pregnancy unless it is clearly necessary.

-You should not breastfeed during your treatment with rivastigmine.
+You should not breastfeed during treatment with rivastigmine.

-Your condition may affect your ability to drive or operate machinery and you should not do so unless your doctor tells you it is safe to do so.
+Your illness may affect your ability to drive or use machinery, and you should not engage in these activities unless your doctor indicates that it is safe to do so.

-Rivanex patches may cause dizziness and drowsiness, mainly at the beginning of treatment or when increasing the dose.
-If you experience these effects, you should not drive or operate machinery.
+Rivanex patches may cause dizziness and drowsiness, mainly at the start of treatment or when increasing the dose.
+If you experience these effects, you should not drive or use machinery.

 Important:

-• Remove the previous patch before putting on a new patch.
+• Remove the previous patch before applying a new one.

 • Only one patch per day.